niko-schonsheck/SphericalCoordinatesFromPersistentCohomology/README.md

 Try "example_notebook.ipynb" for an example of the paper's technique on a noisy sphere.
-This repo will be updated to include more complete examples and user-friendly information.
+This repo will be updated to include more complete examples and user-friendly information in the future.